 - Acunetix can work with other security tools.
 For example, you can use Acunetix to set up temporary web application firewall (WAF) rules before your team can fix the vulnerability.

-Further Manual Information Security TestingIn addition to an Acunetix scan, you can and you should follow up with further manual web and network protocol tests done using command-line and GUI-based penetration testing tools.
+Further Manual Information Security TestingIn addition to an Acunetix scan, you can and you should follow up with further manual tests done using command-line and GUI-based penetration testing tools.